Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Bottom Line Recommendation:

-The best settings for pear shaped diamonds (sometimes referred to as tear-drop diamonds) are tapered solitaire setting like this or an intricate halo setting like this.
+The best settings for pear shaped diamonds (sometimes referred to as tear-drop diamonds) are tapered solitaire setting like this from James Allen or an intricate halo setting like this also from James Allen.
 The setting should protect the vulnerable parts of the diamond (the pointed tip at one end), while showing off the unique beauty of the teardrop shape.

 Pear Shapes (and other soft-sided fancy shapes such as Marquis and Oval) are among the diamond shapes that show color the strongest.
 The only two shapes that perhaps show color more than this grouping are the Cushion Cut and Radiant Cut.